mn416/wildfire/README.md

   Runtime      | 9.7s

 A C++ version of the program running on a 2.6GHz Intel Core i7-6770HQ takes 548s.
 (But didn't parallelise well using GCC Cilk.)
+Further resilts are available in a paper that we will make available here shortly.